Sheep (Lay song)

-"Sheep" (羊) is a single recorded by Chinese rapper Lay for his solo album Lay 02 Sheep.
+"Sheep" (羊) is a single recorded by Chinese singer Lay for his solo album Lay 02 Sheep.
 The song was released on October 7, 2017 by SM Entertainment.
 Lay and Norwegian DJ Alan Walker released a remix on August 31, 2018.

 Music video

 A teaser for the music video was released on October 6, 2017 by SM Entertainment.
 The music video was released on October 7, Lay's birthday.

 Live performance

 Lay performed "Sheep" for the first time during the album premiere held at the Beijing National Aquatics Center on October 12, 2017.
 He subsequently performed the song at the reality talent show, The Next Season 2.

 Lay performed a remix of "Sheep" at Lollapalooza alongside Alan Walker on August 3, 2018 in Chicago, Illinois, making it his first American appearance in the United States.